jmietola/ChatGPT4PlanetarySystem/README.md

 ﻿# ChatGPT4PlanetarySystem
-Working with chatGPT4 to showcase how to build applications with it..
+Working with chatGPT4 to showcase how to build applications with it.
+I try to include requests given to chatGPT to commit message and applied code will be in files that chatGPT4 gives.

 run